nfm/gplus/README.md

 Create an API client using your API key:

-    @client = Gplus::Client.new(
+    @gplus = Gplus::Client.new(
       :api_key => 'YOUR_API_KEY'
     )

-You can now make requests for public data using the methods below for People and Activities.
+You can now make requests for public data using the methods below.

 ## Authorized requests

 First, create an API client using your Client ID, Client Secret, and one of the redirect URIs you have allowed:

-    @client = Gplus::Client.new(
+    @gplus = Gplus::Client.new(
       :client_id => 'YOUR_CLIENT_ID',
       :client_secret => 'YOUR_CLIENT_SECRET',
       :redirect_uri => 'http://example.com/oauth/callback'